John Goldfarb, Please Come Home!: Box office

 According to Fox records, the film needed to earn $6.2 million ($ in modern dollars) in rentals to break even, but only made $3.9 million.

 Later, Henny and Jim Backus wrote a travel book called What Are You Doing After the Orgy?, the title taken from one of his lines in the film.

 Legacy

 Blatty would later model two characters in his 1970 bestselling novel The Exorcist on people involved in making John Goldfarb.
 MacLaine, who was also a friend and neighbor of his for several years, inspired that novel's main character, Chris MacNeil.
-MacLaine noted later that, like her fictional analogue, she had had at the time a European couple (French, in her case, as opposed to the novel's Germans) working as household staff, and some of Chris's dialogue is things MacNeil had said in the past.
+MacLaine noted later that, like her fictional analogue, she had had at the time a European couple (French, in her case, as opposed to the novel's Germans) working as household staff, and some of Chris's dialogue is things MacLaine had said in the past.
 Thompson in turn inspired Burke Dennings, the director of the film MacNeil is making in the novel, and had even been cast in the role early in the 1973 film adaptation of the novel; the role was ultimately played by Jack McGowran.